ctalledo/sysbox/experiments/gke/gke.md

 kubelet version: v1.20.4-gke.2200
 kube-proxy version: v1.20.4-gke.2200
 ```

-* These carry Ubuntu Bionic 18.04 with a 5.4 kernel, so they should be fine.
+* These carry Ubuntu Bionic 18.04 with a 5.4 kernel, so they work fine with Sysbox.

-#### Node access
+### Node access

 * By default, each node has an internal and external IP address.

 * To ssh into it, I added my dev machine's public ssh key to the
   node's `.ssh/authorized-keys` file.

+  - NOTE: I noticed this file is periodically removed from the node by GKE.

+  - TODO: figure out how to make this access permanent.

 * I then ssh'd into it using the external IP address.